Llandudno Lifeboat Station

-Llandudno Lifeboat Station is located in the town and seaside resort of Llandudno, sitting on the Creuddyn peninsula, in Conwy County Borough, North Wales.
+Llandudno Lifeboat Station (Gorsaf Bad Achub Llandudno) is located in the town and seaside resort of Llandudno, sitting on the Creuddyn peninsula, in Conwy County Borough, North Wales.

 A lifeboat was first stationed at Llandudno by the Royal National Lifeboat Institution (RNLI) in 1861.
 The station was initially named Ormes Head Lifeboat Station.

-The station currently operates a lifeboat 13-18 William F. Yates (ON 1325), on station since 24 September 2017, and a Inshore lifeboat Dr Barbara Saunderson (D-793) since 2016.
-In order to accommodate the new Shannon-class lifeboat, a new boathouse was built on the south end of the promenade at Craig-y-Don.
+The station currently operates a lifeboat, 13-18 William F. Yates (ON 1325), on station since 24 September 2017, and a Inshore lifeboat, Dr Barbara Saunderson (D-793), on station since 2016.

 History

 The 'Ormes Head' lifeboat was designed to look after the busy shipping area close to the Great Orme, used by the many ships to ferry goods to the enormous Mersyside docks and other North Western destinations.
 The Great Orme with its shallow waters, strong tides, rocky coastline and often strong winds, claimed many ships and lives.
 Because of the weather and tidal conditions, plus the depths of water, vicious waves can quickly build up around the Orme and Liverpool Bay.